AvinashhMishraa/django_rest_framework_example_2/README.md

 </div>

 <code>@api_view()</code> is a kind of **decorator** which converts your **existing django (python) function into an api view function**. <br>
-It modifies the function behavior such that it becomes capable of handling all the APIs.
+&nbsp;It modifies the function behavior such that it becomes capable of handling all the APIs.

 <br>